Mara-Li/discord-dicelette/README.md

 Slash-commands will be automatically translated into the language of the client used.

-> [!EXAMPLE]
+> [!TIP]
 > For example, an user with a client in Korean will get a reply in Korean, while an English user will get a English reply.

 But, if you use the `on message` type of roll detection, the reply will be in the guild's language, which will only can be set for community guild.
+By default, the reply will be in English.